 Pursuant to ASC Topic 505-50, for share-based payments to consultants and other third parties, compensation expense is determined at the "measurement date."
 The expense is recognized over the vesting period of the award.
 Until the measurement date is reached, the total amount of compensation expense remains uncertain.
 The Company initially records compensation expense based on the fair value of the award at the reporting date.
 As stock-based compensation expense is recognized based on awards expected to vest, forfeitures are also estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
-For the three months ended September 30, 2014, expected forfeitures are immaterial.
-The Company will re-assess the impact of forfeitures if actual forfeitures increase in future quarters.
+For the three months ended June 30, 2015, the expected forfeiture rate was 12.8%, which resulted in an expense of \$5,947 recognized in the Company's compensation expenses.
+The Company will continue to assess the impact of forfeitures in future quarters.